murshidazher/turborepo-demo/README.md

   - [License](#license)

 ## Why

+> 💡The documentation for why turborepo can be found [here](https://turbo.build/repo/docs/handbook/what-is-a-monorepo)

 - Rather than using the traditional `polyrepo` structure where shared modules are kept in separate repositories so they can be re-used, `monorepo` keeps all the dependent modules inside the same repository
 - This eliminates the major drawback of `polyrepo` where when we need to update a shared module; we need to make a release and then put a PR for all the associated repos for version bump